-On view September 1 through October 14, 2018.
+On view September 1 through October 14, 2018

-Sehgal has investigated the meaning and value of art in several other groundbreaking works, including This is So Contemporary (Venice Biennale, 2005), Kiss (Museum of Contemporary Art, Chicago, 2007), This Progress (Guggenheim Museum, New York, 2010), and These associations (Tate, 2012).
+Sehgal has investigated the meaning and value of art in several other groundbreaking works, including This Is So Contemporary (Venice Biennale, 2005), Kiss (Museum of Contemporary Art, Chicago, 2007), This Progress (Guggenheim Museum, New York, 2010), and These associations (Tate, 2012).

 Curated by Mark Beasley, Robert and Arlene Kogod Secretarial Scholar, Curator of Media and Performance Art, with Betsy Johnson, Assistant Curator.

 Sehgal (b.
 1976, London) lives and works in Berlin.
-His work has been the subject of several solo exhibitions, including Officine Grandi Riparazioni, Turin; Kunsten, Aalborg, Denmark (2018); V-A-C Foundation, Moscow; Fondation Beyeler, Switzerland (2017); Jemaa el-Fna, Marrakesh; Palais de Tokyo, Paris (2016); Stedelijk Museum, Amsterdam (2015); Martin-Gropius-Bau, Berlin (2015); Art Gallery of New South Wales, Sydney (2014); Ullens Center for Contemporary Art, Beijing (2013); Tate Modern, London (2012); Solomon R. Guggenheim Museum, New York (2010); and Kunsthaus Bregenz (2006) among others.
-Sehgal has been selected to participate in notable group exhibitions, such as 12th Havana Biennial (2015); 55th Venice Biennale (2013); Documenta 13, Kassel, Germany (2012); 9th Shanghai Biennale (2012); 8th Gwangju Biennale (2010); 4th Berlin Biennale (2006); and Manifesta 4, Frankfurt (2002).
+His work has been the subject of several solo exhibitions, including Officine Grandi Riparazioni, Turin; Kunsten, Aalborg, Denmark (2018); V-A-C Foundation, Moscow; Fondation Beyeler, Switzerland (2017); Jemaa el-Fna, Marrakesh; Palais de Tokyo, Paris (2016); Stedelijk Museum, Amsterdam (2015); Martin-Gropius-Bau, Berlin (2015); Art Gallery of New South Wales, Sydney (2014); Ullens Center for Contemporary Art, Beijing (2013); Tate Modern, London (2012); Solomon R. Guggenheim Museum, New York (2010); and Kunsthaus Bregenz (2006), among others.
+Sehgal has been selected to participate in notable group exhibitions, such as the 12th Havana Biennial (2015); 55th Venice Biennale (2013); Documenta 13, Kassel, Germany (2012); 9th Shanghai Biennale (2012); 8th Gwangju Biennale (2010); 4th Berlin Biennale (2006); and Manifesta 4, Frankfurt (2002).
 He represented Germany at the 51st Venice Biennale (2005) and was the recipient of the Golden Lion at the 55th Venice Biennale (2013).